 Webinar 1: Creating and Hosting an Accessible Online Presentation

-In these challenging times of social distancing, remote work, and online education, it’s critical that materials, live events, phone calls and group meetings, training, and learning are inclusive to all.
+When social distancing becomes the reality, remote work, and online education, it’s critical that materials, live events, phone calls and group meetings, training, and learning are inclusive to all.
 This webinar provides an overview of the challenges and actionable recommendations for solutions to make sure that people with disabilities can participate fully in online presentations, meetings, events, and training.
+Webinar resources include the recorded presentation, slides, and transcript.

 Webinar 2: Creating Accessible Emails & Social Media Posts